-If the desired type of property is not immediately available in our collection, itcasa offers a personalized search service that, following the market according to the client's search criteria, indicates new properties placed on the market that might be of interest to the client.
+If the type of property desired is not immediately available in our collection, itcasa, offers a personalized search service that, following the market according to the search criteria of the customer, indicates new properties placed on the market that may be of interest to the customer.

-Once identified the suitable property, itcasa offers its customers all the assistance necessary to make the purchase, including:
+Once the suitable property has been identified, itcasa offers its customers all the assistance necessary to make the purchase, including:

-- The preparation of a technical report containing all the documentation necessary for the evaluation of the urban, building and general regularity of the property, indicating, if any, any particular conditions, both positive and negative, which could affect the choice of the property by the buyer;
+- The preparation of a technical report containing all the necessary documentation for the evaluation of the urban, building and general regularity of the property, indicating, if any, any special conditions, both positive and negative, that could influence the choice of the property by the buyer;

 - The submission of the formal purchase proposal;

 - The preparation or supervision of the technical and legal procedures necessary for the conclusion of the preliminary sales contract (also called "compromesso") and the subsequent notarial deed.

 Below are briefly, the main aspects of a real estate purchase.